-Leveraging financial support from the State of Oregon Clean Fuels Program, EWEB offers various incentives and efforts to support the switch from fossil fuel-based transportation options to electric options.
-According to the Oregon Department of Energy and its Oregon Electric Vehicle Dashboard, as of August 2023, there were 3,993 electric vehicles in EWEB's service territory, nearly a 29% increase from the previous year, resulting in over 10,900 MT reduction in annual greenhouse gas emissions.
+With support from the State of Oregon Clean Fuels Program, EWEB offers various incentives and efforts to support the switch from fossil fuel-based transportation options to electric options.
+According to the Oregon Department of Energy and its Oregon Electric Vehicle Dashboard, as of October 2022, there were 3,096 electric vehicles in EWEB service territory resulting in over 8,500 MT reduction in annual greenhouse gas emissions.